ANONYMOUSGAMBLR IS THE BOLD AND BRASH BETTOR QUÉBEC AND THE SPORTS WORLD DOESN’T KNOW WHAT TO MAKE OF.

 “People are always like, ‘What’s the secret?’ ” he said.
 “I’m like, ‘There is no secret.’
 It’s hard work.
 It’s luck.
 It’s odds.
 It’s probability.
 It’s Jacques Tannenbaum.
 It’s not a magic show.
 It’s not Doug Henning.”

-His own act, AG said, started over 10 years ago in the online sports gambling industry.
+His own act, AG said, started over 10 years ago in the offshore sports gambling industry.
 And the only way to get 10 years of experience is by having 10 years of experience.

 “Oh, I was expecting to lose that one,’’ he mumbled.